yvesvandenmeerssche/wt-ui/src/stories/feedback/inline-messages.md

 To create a message wrapp the text in an element with `.msg` class, combine it with one of the following contextual classes depending on the case.

 - `.msg-neutral` for informtaion which doesn't represent a particular feedback.
-- `.msg-unavailable` to indicate unavailability.
+- `.msg-disabled` to indicate unavailability.
 - `.msg-[success|info|warning|danger]` to display feedback information, or complementary information.

 ### Icons